goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 >}}

 Ideally a custom connector with length matched traces to work as an interface between the JLink's probe and a board specific connector would be used.
-This could be a 20 minute KiCad project and be back in under a week using OSH Park or JLCPCB.

 {{< figure
     src="con.jpg"